mattia-marini/moontex.nvim/README.md

 <a name="overview"></a>
 ## Overview/features
-MoonTex is a Neovim plugin that provides basic features to work with LaTex files. *This is a personal project and does **NOT** aim to be a complete and feature-rich plugin.
+Moontex is a Neovim plugin that provides basic features to work with LaTex files. *This is a personal project and does **NOT** aim to be a complete and feature-rich plugin.
 You should use this only if you need a basic latex plugin that integrates with other lua plugins (TreeSitter, LSP, LuaSnips).
 Most users should definetely opt for [Vimtex](https://github.com/lervag/vimtex) instead*

 ## Features
-MoonTex provides basic features such as
+Moontex provides basic features such as
 1. Continuous compilation using [latexmk](https://ctan.org/pkg/latexmk/?lang=en)
 2. Forward/inverse search with [skim](https://skim-app.sourceforge.io)
 3. Treesitter based conceal and hilighting